 Background: The Facts

-Frameless surround was installed plus updated nickle light fixtures and faucets replaced dated gold.
+Frameless surround was installed plus updated nickel light fixtures and faucets replaced dated gold.

 A Year Prior: Prep work